 There are two kinds of juror challenges.
 In a challenge for cause, you ask a judge to excuse a prospective juror on the ground that something in that person's background or her answers to questions indicate that the person is not fair and impartial.
 You and your adversary are allowed an unlimited number of challenges for cause because you are both entitled to jurors who are fair.

-The second kind of challenge, a peremptory challenge, is one that you can exercise for any reason whatsoever.
+The second kind of challenge, a peremptory challenge, is one that you can exercise for any reason whatsoever (unless your state or federal district court has limited peremptory challenges to those that are not based on race, ethnicity, or sex).
 Unlike a challenge for cause, you don't have to explain or justify your challenge to the judge.
 For example, perhaps you want to excuse Juror Number 8 because she has an occupation that suggests to you that she will not give you a fair shot, or because she smiled at your adversary but not at you.
 You get only a few peremptory challenges though.
 The number of peremptory challenges allowed varies from one court system to another, but is usually restricted to four or six.

 You don't have to play the voir dire game.
 You can leave it to the judge to ask the questions.
 At least one authority, California Superior Court Judge Rod Duncan, suggests that a pro per litigant may be better off simply standing up and saying, "These look like good and honest people to me, and I trust them to apply the law fairly.
 No questions."
 Particularly if your adversary is represented by counsel, the jurors may empathize with your "little guy v. big guy" approach.